Biases in Machine Learning Models: Understanding and Overcoming Them

 4. Structural Bias

 Definition: Structural bias originates from societal or organizational frameworks that are fundamentally biased, and this bias is subsequently mirrored in the data and models we use.
+Internal factors, such as organizational culture or prevailing societal attitudes, can contribute to the development and persistence of structural bias, especially through attribution bias.

 Real-Life Example: The UK government’s AI system for detecting welfare fraud exhibited bias against certain demographics, potentially reflecting existing societal prejudices and systemic inequalities.

 Impact: The ramifications of structural bias are significant; it not only reinforces existing societal inequalities but also enables AI systems to perpetuate the biases embedded in the data.
+Machine learning technology and the design of a machine learning system can further entrench these biases if not carefully managed, affecting applications such as feature extraction and decision-making.

 5. Emergent Bias